-May seeks Brexit delay after third vote on her deal is stymied
+May seeks Brexit delay after third vote on her deal is derailed

 Other EU member states were discussing two main options: a delay of two to three months, if May persuades them she can clinch a deal at home, or much longer if May accepts that radical reworking is needed.

-The BBC’s political editor, Laura Kuenssberg, said May would ask for an extension until June 30 - which could give her another chance to get parliament to bless her deal - with the option of a delay of up to two years.
+The BBC’s political editor, Laura Kuenssberg, said May would ask for an extension until June 30 - which could give her another chance to pass her deal - with the option of a delay of up to two years.

 In a move that added to the sense of crisis in London, speaker John Bercow ruled on Monday that May’s Brexit deal had to be substantially different to be voted on again by parliament.

-Brexit Secretary Steve Barclay said a vote this week on the deal was now less likely.
-But ministers were studying options, and he indicated the government still planned a third vote.
+Brexit Secretary Steve Barclay said a vote this week was now less likely, adding: “This is a moment of crisis for our country.”
+But he indicated the government still planned a third vote.

-The EU’s most powerful leader, German Chancellor Angela Merkel, said: “I will fight until the last minute of the time to March 29 for an orderly exit.
+The EU’s most powerful leader, German Chancellor Angela Merkel, warned the clock was running down, saying: “I will fight until the last minute of the time to March 29 for an orderly exit.
 We haven’t got a lot of time for that.”

 Her foreign minister, Heiko Maas, said: “If more time is needed, it’s always better to do another round than a no-deal Brexit.”

+Tusk and Irish Prime Minister Leo Varadkar agreed after talks that they must now “see what proposals emerge from London in advance of the European Council meeting in Brussels on Thursday”.

-If it left this way, Britain would quit the EU’s 500 million-strong single market and customs union overnight, falling back on World Trade Organization rules that could mean many import and export tariffs.
+If Britain left with no deal, it would quit the EU’s 500 million-strong single market and customs union overnight, falling back on World Trade Organization rules that could mean many import and export tariffs.
 It would face the prospect of manufacturing and financial market disruption, sharp economic contraction and border delays..

-But France was blunter, saying a no-deal exit was possible.
+France said bluntly that a no-deal exit was possible.

 “Grant an extension - what for?
 Time is not a solution, it’s a method,” said EU Affairs Minister Nathalie Loiseau.
 “If there is an objective and a strategy, it has to come from London.”

+An official in President Emmanuel Macron’s office said a failure by parliament to vote on the deal and the absence of any credible alternative would push Britain along the path to ‘no deal’.

-However, senior EU figures, while exasperated by Britain’s Brexit dithering, have no appetite for pushing it out on schedule without a deal.
+However, most senior EU figures, while exasperated by Britain’s dithering, have no appetite for pushing it out in 10 days’ time without a deal.

 The 2016 referendum, which produced a 52-48 percent vote to leave, exposed deep divisions and has fueled soul-searching about everything from secession and immigration to capitalism and British identity.

-But Britons’ patience with negotiations may be running out.
+And now Britons’ patience with negotiations may be running out.
 In a Comres survey in the Telegraph, nearly half of respondents said Britain would ultimately thrive if it left without a deal.

+The pressure to come up with legal or procedural changes means May is likely to get only one more chance to put her deal to a vote.

 Bercow said his ruling, based on a convention dating back to 1604, did not prevent the government reshaping its proposition, or securing a vote in parliament to override his ruling.

-The pressure to come up with legal or procedural changes means May is likely to get only one more chance to put the deal to a vote.

-Brexit Secretary Barclay, who last week said Britain should not fear a no-deal exit, said a change in context might be sufficient to meet Bercow’s test.
+Brexit Secretary Barclay said a change in context might be sufficient to meet Bercow’s test.

 Even before Bercow’s intervention, May was having difficulty boosting support for her deal - which would set out to secure close trading ties with the EU while leaving its formal structures - after it was defeated by 230 votes on Jan.
 15, and by 149 votes on March 12.